Author: Hasmik Hovhannisyan

 Apparently, she must have fallen and tumbled a dozen times, judging by the number of bruises registered on her body.

-“The most absurd thing was that he didn’t realise he’d done something wrong.
+“The most absurd thing was that he didn’t realize he’d done something wrong.
 Even in police custody he kept behaving inappropriately.
-When mentioned to the fact he called to somebody, he shouted that it was not true, not realising that police must have checked his outgoing phone calls already.
+When I mentioned the fact he called to somebody, he shouted that it was not true, not realizing that police must have checked his outgoing phone calls already.
 When I identified him, he said he would have never even thought of raping me, because, quote, only lazy doesn’t know that half of Europe has AIDS.”

 When they were given an opportunity to ask each other questions, Armen asked Eva:

 A forensic medical expert was in the process of registering bruises and scratches on Eva’s body.
 Several other men sat in the room.
 They were smoking.
 Eva heard street sounds from the open window.